OpenEIT/OpenEIT/README.md

 ```

-Alternatively you can the following to get a list of all installed modules.
+Alternatively you can run the following command to get a list of all installed modules.
 Before creating an issue in this repository regarding the installation process, check each version in the requirements.txt against your installed version.
 They should match!

 ```
 pip freeze